NewVibeMedia/vibe/README.md

 For testing purposes, we usually like some test data.
 One way is using fixture files (under /db/fixtures).

-> python3 manage.py loaddata db/fixtures/users.json
-> python3 manage.py loaddata db/fixtures/posts.json
-> python3 manage.py loaddata db/fixtures/moods.json
+> python3 manage.py loaddata db/fixtures/*.json

-To generate fixtures :
+To generate fixtures (only when needed, NOT ALWAYS):

 > python3 manage.py dumpdata mood > db/fixtures/moods.json
 > python3 manage.py dumpdata post > db/fixtures/posts.json